Troubleshooting Common IoT FND Issues

 In Cisco IoT FND running Cisco IoT FND Release 4.12 and earlier releases, the maximum vCPU count is limited to 32 due to virtual machine compatibility being set to ESXi 5.0.
 Starting from Cisco IoT FND 5.0 version onwards, you can increase the CPU count beyond 32.

-In case of Cisco IoT FND upgrade from the earlier versions to the newer version, follow the steps below to upgrade virtual machine compatibility.
+In case you upgrade your Cisco IoT FND from an older release to a newer release, follow the steps below to upgrade virtual machine compatibility.

 Procedure